Halophila baillonis: Distribution and habitat

 Clover grass is native to the Caribbean area.
-It is known from several sites in the Greater Antilles, Colombia, Venezuela and Belize, but its distribution is very patchy.
+It is known from several sites in the Greater Antilles, Lesser Antilles, Colombia, Venezuela and Belize, but its distribution is very patchy.
 It was previously known from Guanacaste Province on the Pacific coast of Costa Rica, but has not been seen there since a severe storm in 1996 and is not known from elsewhere in the Pacific.
 It grows on sandy or muddy bottoms and its depth range is down to about 15 m.
 In 2015 it was found on the coast of Brazil in the state of Paraíba on a sheltered bar at the mouth of the Mamanguape River.

 Ecology

 Where it is plentiful, as in Belize, it is sometimes found growing among the prop roots of mangroves, intermingled with Thalassia testudinum, Halophila decipiens, Halodule wrightii and Caulerpa spp..
 It provides food for the West Indian manatee and concealment for young nurse sharks.
 The scorched mussel lives in the seagrass meadows and fish such as the flag-fin mojarra and the permit feed on the mussels and consume the seagrass while doing so.